stavenko/prismatic/README.md

 ```
 cargo run --example booleans -- --output-path ~/projects/scad-files/booleans
 ```
-This example will create scad file in given folder with some interestion operations, which are possible with this library.
+This example will create scad file in given folder with some interesting operations, which are possible with this library.

 ## Terminology